vincedgy/fastapi-async-with-postgresql/README.md

 ## Install Postgresql

-For this we use docker (choose he appropriate docker desktop for you local OS) with the help of docker-compose.
+For this we use docker (choose the appropriate docker desktop for you local OS) with the help of docker-compose.

 Please refer to the official documentation of docker and docker-compose for your environment.